mcelrath/braidcoin/braidpool_spec.md

 that restores bitcoin's censorship resistance requires decentralized payment as well.

+# Attacks

+## Block Withholding

+## Coinbaes Theft by Large Miners

+Because signing very large threshold Schnorr outputs is impractical, it is necessary to keep the number of signers $n$ of the $t$-of-$n$ UHPO root output relatively small, so as to complete the signature in a reasonable amount of time and without consuming too much bandwidth or computation.

+Therefore there exists the possibility that just due to luck, the same (large) miner might mine all $n$ of the most recent blocks, or that two miners who together mine all $n$ of the most recent blocks collude.
+In this case

+The UHPO root must be signed by $t$-of-$n$ of the most recent *distinct* miners who successfully mined bitcoin blocks.

+We might also consider including hashers who have not won bitcoin blocks.
+In order to do this we might select a random subset of recent shares, and require that those hashers prove the entire bitcoin block committed to in their share.
+Upon successful validation of their share, they are included in the signing subset for future blocks.
+Consensus on this signing subset would be included in beads.

+If a hasher is elected for UHPO signing, fails to provide proof of his

 # Unsolved Problems and Future Directions

 The largest unsolved problem here is that of the [Payout